Bob8259/ICSAA/README.md

 ## Introduction

 CAPTCHA, which stands for Completely Automated Public Turing test to tell Computers and Humans Apart, was designed to distinguish between human and bots, thus preventing bots from accessing certain websites.
 However, as AI becomes cheaper and better, the conventional CAPTCHA are under great threat.
 Nowadays AI can bypass most CAPTCHA with ease, which is a potential danger for most websites, especially those that want to prevent data scraping.
 There is a significant gap in how to improve the security of CAPTCHA since most of the studies were about bypassing CAPTCHA, how to design user-friendly CAPTCHA and privacy problems with CAPTCHA.
 This project proposed a new idea for CAPTCHA, aiming to fill the security gap.
+The name ICSAA stands for Image CAPTCHA which is Secure Against AI.
+This project is the base version, and the advanced version will be released soon.
 ## Current concerns

 Nowadays, there are various versions of CAPTCHA.
 However, none of those are secure against bots.
 This paragraph will discuss the potential weak points of the current CAPTCHA.
 This [GitHub project](https://github.com/sml2h3/ddddocr) provides some solutions for some current CAPTCHA.
 Some of the following examples use the code or images from that project.